 Make sure your pup understands the goal of the game before progressing to this step.
 “Pairing” involves hiding some of the treats you’ve been hiding previously, along with odor.
 In both AKC Scent Work and National Association of Canine Scent Work (NACSW) games, the first odor dogs are exposed to at the entry level of competition is birch.
 If you’re wondering how in the world you’d get this scent easily, look no further than The K9 Nose.
 We purchased a Beginner Scent Work Kit, which includes everything you need to introduce your pup to birch, and plenty of fun containers that you can use for hides when you are no longer pairing.

 All you’ll have to purchase as you advance past the birch scent are the other essential oils!
-The K9 Nose also offers a “Pairing Kit” to assist in training at this step.
+The K9 Nose also offers a “Pairing Kit” to assist in a Dog Training Facility at this step.
 P.S.
 It only takes 2 small drops of essential oils in the jar to get the Q-tips filled with scent- make sure you don’t oversaturate!
 I accidentally did that with the anise scent and the house smelled like black licorice for a week.

 4. Move to only hiding odor